Homological stability of spin mapping class groups and quadratic symplectic groups: Generic homological stability results

 \section{Generic homological stability results}

-In this section we will state three homological stability results for $E_2$-algebras, Theorems \ref{theorem stab 1}, \ref{theorem stab 2} and \ref{thm stab 3}, that will later apply to quadratic symplectic groups and spin mapping class groups, see Sections \ref{section symplectic} and \ref{section mcg}.
+In this section we will state three homological stability results for $E_2$-algebras, Theorems \ref{theorem stab 1}, \ref{theorem stab 2} and \ref{thm stab 3}, that will later apply to quadratic symplectic groups and spin mapping class groups in Sections \ref{section symplectic} and \ref{section mcg}.
 The first two of these are inspired by the generic homological stability theorem \cite[Theorem 18.1]{Ek}, in the sense that they input a vanishing line on the $E_2$-homology of an $E_2$-algebra along with some information about the homology in small bidegrees, and they output homological stability results for the algebra.
-The third one is a secondary stability result, and it is inspired by \cite[Lemma 5.6, Theorem 5.12]{E2}.
+The third one is a secondary stability result, which is inspired by \cite[Lemma 5.6, Theorem 5.12]{E2}.

-In addition, we have Corollary \ref{cor 2 torsion}, which says that $E_2$-algebras satisfying the assumptions of Theorem \ref{thm stab 3} have homological stability of slope either $1/2$ or $2/3$ depending on the value of a certain homology class.
-However, the precise statement of this Corollary is delayed to the next Section until we have properly defined what the homology class is.
+In addition, we have Corollary \ref{cor 2 torsion}, which says that $E_2$-algebras satisfying the assumptions of Theorem \ref{thm stab 3} have homological stability of slope either exactly $1/2$ or at least $2/3$ depending on the value of a certain homology class.
+However, the precise statement of this corollary is delayed to the next section until we have properly defined the secondary stabilisation map.

 Before stating the results let us define the grading category that will be relevant: let $\mathsf{H}$ be the discrete monoid $\{0\} \cup \mathbb{N}_{>0} \times \mathbb{Z}/2$, where the monoidal structure $+$ is given by addition in both coordinates.
 We denote by $\rk: \mathsf{H} \rightarrow \mathbb{N}$ the monoidal functor given by projection to the first coordinate.